 - Competitor website audit – Knowing what your competitors are doing is one of the most important ways to stay ahead in your industry.
 By auditing your competitor’s website, you can find insights and opportunities to implement into your own digital marketing strategy.

 - Content and SEO audit – This type of audit can help you understand how content is performing on your site.
-Traffic to your landing pages is impacted by content and SEO issues such as broken links, incorrect anchor text and duplicate content - just to name a few.
+Traffic to your web pages is impacted by content and SEO issues such as broken links, incorrect anchor text and duplicate content - just to name a few.
 These are common issues for many large enterprise websites and therefore, it is imperative to conduct a content audit or a technical SEO audit and produce authentic, engaging, and unique content with the right target keywords to the best of your abilities.

 Why Do I Need a Site Audit?